Caraulun River

-The Caraulun River (Ribeira Caraulun or Rio Caraulun, Mota Caraulun or Mota Karaulun) is a river in East Timor.
+The Caraulun River (Ribeira Caraulun or Rio Caraulun, Mota Caraulun or Mota Karaulun) is a river in Timor-Leste.
 It flows for the most part in a southerly direction, forms the southern part of the border between Ainaro and Manufahi municipalities, and discharges into the Timor Sea.

 Etymology

 The river's name has its origins in the Tetum expression Karau Ulun, which means buffalo head.
 The river itself is said to resemble buffalo horns.
 According to anthropologist Matthew Libbis:

 Libbis went on to observe that there was another version of the story, involving two brothers, one of whom thrust a spear causing a spring to gush forth from the ground.
 In that version, the two brothers represented a division between earth and sky, with the older brother belonging in the mountains.